vitalishapovalov/jest-decorated/README.md

 Wrapper around [jest JavaScript testing framework](https://jestjs.io/).

-Provides decorators with core jest globals.
+Provides decorators with some of core jest globals.
 Also, provides utilities to minimize boilerplate code and make tests code more consistent.

+Does not bring `jest` as a dependency, you should install the wanted version by yourself.

 Jest test: